-Opioid painkillers are used to treat moderate to severe pain, such as after an operation or a serious injury, or pain from cancer.
-They are used when other weaker painkillers do not work.
-Opioids are not recommended for the treatment of chronic (ongoing) pain that is not from cancer.
+Opioid pain medicines are used to treat moderate to severe short-term pain, such as after an operation or serious injury, or ongoing pain from cancer.

-Opioids work by binding to certain receptors in your brain and spinal cord which decreases pain and your reaction to pain, and it increases your tolerance for pain.
+- Opioids work by binding to certain receptors in your brain and spinal cord.
+This decreases pain and your reaction to pain and increases your tolerance for pain.

-Opioids are not recommended for the treatment of chronic (ongoing) pain, that is not related to cancer because it's not very effective for this type of pain and there are side effects, including addiction.
+- Opioids are not recommended for the treatment of chronic (ongoing) pain that is not related to cancer, because they are not very effective for this type of pain and there are side effects, including addiction.
 Read more about chronic pain.

 Examples of opioids available in New Zealand